-Sarah Schmid
+Sarah Schmid Stevenson

-Sarah is the editor of Xconomy Detroit.
+Sarah is the editor of Xconomy Detroit/Ann Arbor.
 She joins Xconomy after working in Communications for the Michigan Economic Development Corporation, the state's business development office, and the Michigan House of Representatives.
 She's an award-winning journalist who cut her teeth at the small but fiercely muckraking Missoula Independent, where she carved out a beat covering issues critical to Native American people living in the state of Montana.
 Her reporting resulted in institutional changes that forced local school districts to better serve Native students.
 She holds a bachelor's degree in journalism from the University of Montana and proudly calls Detroit "the most fascinating city I've ever lived in."

 Recent posts